 Pathophysiology of CNS Cancers

-As with many tumors the biological determinants of the development of symptoms (aka the pathophysiology) is caused by the expanding tumor.
+As with many tumors, the biological determinants of the development of symptoms (aka the pathophysiology) is caused by the expanding tumor.
 Either cancer cells invade normal neuronal tissue, or pressure from the growing tumors can cause focal neurological deficits.

 Patients will typically present with seizures (epilepsy) and signs of raised intracranial pressure.
 These include headache, vomiting, intellectual deterioration.
-The headache can be worse on coughing, bending or in the morning.
+A headache can be worse on coughing, bending or in the morning.
 Patients can also present with focal (localized) deficits due to pressure from the expanding tumors.
 These can vary dependent on the site of the tumor.

 Diagnosis of CNS Cancers